i05nagai/memorandum/language/english_speaking.md

     * There is suspicion about the motivation behind the changes wer are debating
     * Aspirations, a sense of how we can realize our potential, give us power and motivation
 * proactive
+    * taking action to make changes yourself rather than reacting to things that happen
+    * a proactive approach/role/stanve
+    * proactive measures/policies/proposals
+    * proactive in doing something
+        * the insurance industry should be more proactive in dealing with the increasing problem of insurance fraud
+    * proacrive about
+        * employees need to be proavtive about hteir workplace rights
     * Companies without clear testing strategies are going to spend more time reactively fixing issues instead of proactively adding value with new customer features.
 * incur
     * If you are continuouslly wasting time by using inefficient tools, opportunity cost is incurred by both you and your organization